Midhurst Railways: Chichester to Midhurst

 The decision was taken to close the passenger service between Chichester and Midhurst, and this took effect on 7 July 1935.

-A limited goods service continued but during World War 2 the line took up a new duty.
+A limited goods service continued but during the Second World War the line took up a new duty.
 Singleton and Cocking tunnels were used for storing wagons containing naval ammunition the period of stabling lasted from 1940 until 1944.
 After the war a heavy seasonal traffic in sugar beet developed, and for the time being general goods traffic was buoyant.
 A pick-up goods ran over the line from Chichester to Horsham, returning on the Arundel line.

 On the morning of 19 November 1951 the morning goods train from Chichester ran into a washout, where a culvert had been washed away.
 The locomotive dropped into the stream below.
 The locomotive was eventually recovered but it was decided that it was uneconomic to reinstate the line, which was therefore permanently severed at this point, some distance south of Midhurst.
 For the time being, Lavant, Singleton and Cocking goods stations were served from Chichester as a dead-end branch.
 Singleton and Cocking goods stations were closed on 28 August 1957.

-Ordinary good services on what was now the Lavant branch were discontinued form 5 August 1968, and the seasonal sugar beet traffic was the only remaining traffic; it too ceased in 1970.
+Ordinary goods services on what was now the Lavant branch were discontinued from 5 August 1968, and the seasonal sugar beet traffic was the only remaining traffic; it too ceased in 1970.